2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 2. The near-fatality designation is used in the intake when the child has a near-fatal condition as defined in KRS 600.020 (40) as an injury that, as certified by a physician, places a child in serious or critical condition.
 Staff shall use the Determining a Near Fatality Tip Sheet to decide if the child's condition meets the criteria for the near-fatality designation.

 3. The regional after-hours protocol shall be used for screening, designation, determination, and assigning reports that are made outside of regular business hours.
-SOP 1.12 defines on-call activities.
+SOP 1.12 On Call Activities defines on-call activities.

-4. Immediately notifies the SRA or, in the absence of the SRA, the designee when the intake meets acceptance criteria and has been designated as a fatality/near-fatality.
+5. Immediately notifies the SRA or designee when the intake meets acceptance criteria and has been designated as a fatality/near-fatality.

 Procedure for Notifications

-1. The SSW or other regional staff immediately notifies the SRA (or in the absence of the SRA, a designee) when an investigation is accepted and has a fatality/near-fatality designation and when a child fatality occurs in an active case.
+1. The SSW or other regional staff immediately notifies the SRA, or designee, when an investigation is accepted and has a fatality/near-fatality designation.

 2. The SRA or designee completes sections I and II of the System Analysis Report (SAR) form and emails DPP.childfatality@ky.gov within forty-eight (48) working hours.